Hilkhot Nashim Fellowship

 • Collaborative working style

-• 5 hours/week including meetings with the faculty advisor at Monday’s night seder
+• Spend 5 hours/week working on the project, including meeting with the faculty advisor at night seder